 - Keep away from uncovered food which is exposed to insects and pollution.

-Skin problems faced by sufferers may be aggravated due to the weather conditions.
+Skin problems may be aggravated by the climate.
 It is vitally important to bring the condition under control as best as possible prior to the journey, as scratching of the skin should be avoided whilst in the state of Ihram.
-Medications and creams can be used to prevent any itching.
+Medications and creams can be used to prevent itching.

 Due to the intensity of the heat, a heat rash may appear on people who have sensitive skin.
 It occurs when the skin’s sweat glands are blocked which causes inflammation as sweat cannot reach the surface of the skin leading to a rash.
 The skin can become reddened and itchy and can prove quite a nuisance.
 If a rash does develop, calamine lotion can be used to soothe the skin and loose-fitting clothing should be worn.

 Pilgrims may suffer from dry skin on various parts of the body.
-Developing cracked heels is one such problem that is caused by dry skin and walking around on hard, dry marble in the Haramain.
-To prevent and treat dry skin, moisturise frequently.
+Dry skin can lead to cracked heels which may be exacerbated by walking around on the hard, dry marble in the Haramain.
+To prevent and treat this condition, moisturise frequently.

-Similarly, dry eyes can also become an issue.
-If you are prone to dry eyes, make use of sunglasses and consult your optician before your depart.
+Similarly, dry eyes may also become an issue.
+If you are prone to this problem, make use of sunglasses and consult your optician before your depart.

-Another fairly common skin ailment is inner thigh chafing that is often faced by men whilst in Ihram.
-Sweating and rubbing of the thighs while walking can lead to friction burn, particularly by those who are overweight.
+Another fairly common skin ailment is inner thigh chafing which is often experienced by men whilst in Ihram.
+Sweating and rubbing of the thighs while walking can lead to friction burn, especially affecting those who are overweight.
 To prevent this, men are advised to apply Vaseline or another non-scented moisturiser to the area whilst in Ihram.

-Due to the performance of the rites of Hajj and the increased amount of worship, it is difficult to get more than 4 hours sleep continuously.
-Sleep deprivation causes irritability, excessive sleepiness and yawning and can interfere with balance, coordination, and decision-making abilities.
+As a result of travel, worship and the rites of Umrah and Hajj, it will prove difficult to sleep for more than 4 hours at a time.
+Sleep deprivation causes irritability, excessive drowsiness and yawning, which can interfere with balance, coordination, and decision-making abilities.

-You will experience sleep deprivation along with tiredness during your journey, so you must try to work out a decent sleeping routine without compromising on worship and any of the rituals of Hajj.
+You will almost certainly experience some sleep deprivation and tiredness during your journey, so you must try to formulate a decent sleeping routine, ensuring you don’t omit any Hajj rites or compromise on your worship.

 Marble flooring is used extensively around the Haramain.
-The flooring can become very slippery when wet, potentially causing serious injury to your elbows, wrists, hips and back in the event of a fall.
-To minimise the risk of falling, leather socks can be worn or two pairs of socks can be worn.
+This can become very slippery when wet, which may cause serious injury to your elbows, wrists, hips and back in the event of a fall.
+To minimise the risk of falling, leather socks or two pairs of regular socks may be worn.

-Additionally, the sun’s glare often reflects off the white marble, which can cause problems for those with sensitive eyes.
-To prevent this, sunglasses can be worn around the Haramain, which are also permissible to wear in the state of Ihram.
+Additionally, the sun’s glare often reflects off the white marble, potentially causing problems for those with sensitive eyes.
+To prevent this, sunglasses can be worn around the Haramain.
+Sunglasses are permissible to wear in the state of Ihram.

-Although crowd control has improved over recent years and rituals have become streamlined to allow for a continuous flow of pilgrims, overcrowding remains a hazard and has the been the cause of a number of deadly incidents, the most recent being the Mina stampede of 2015 which claimed the lives of over 2,000 pilgrims.
+Although crowd control has improved over recent years and rituals have become streamlined to allow for a continuous flow of pilgrims, overcrowding remains a hazard.
+It has been the cause of a number of deadly incidents, the most recent being the Mina stampede of 2015 which claimed the lives of over 2,000 pilgrims.
 Here are a few tips if you find yourself in a crowd:

 - Avoid peak times – Some Hajj rituals, such as Rami al-Jamarat, can be performed throughout the day.
 It is advisable to complete these rituals at times when there isn’t as much of a crowd as there normally would be during peak times.